kebaldwi/ansible_lab_v1/LabGuide.md

 \#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#
 ### Action 8:  Run the switch_MDT_configuration.yaml playbook

 Step 1: Review the telemetry_config.j2 template in the templates directory.
 We will go over what this config is doing later in the day.
-Remeber that you specified a value for the variable **telemetry_destination_ip** in the group_vars/switches variable file in the first section of the lab.
+Remember that you specified a value for the variable **telemetry_destination_ip** in the group_vars/switches variable file in the first section of the lab.
 Feel free to review the switches variable file.

 Step 2:  Review the switch_MDT_configuration.yaml playbook in the Task_2_Apply_MDT_Configuration directory.
 You'll note this playbook is almost identical to the playbooks we ran to deploy the base configuration in earlier sections.